 A. Well, a purged one, at any rate!
 We're a long way from the millennial ideal yet.
 But to answer your question specifically, yes, of course, all the gibberish tongue-speaking will end.
 Indeed, Paul tells us, doesn't he, that the gifts like prophecy and tongues will vanish one day because we won't need them.
 That too is something to be looked forward to, when perfection comes.

 In the meantime, we have a serious problem with all the false glossolalia present.
-It isn't of God and it's binding those who use them down as infants in the spirit.
-At best it's just disconnected psychological release; at worst, demonic possession.
+It isn't of Elohim (God) and it's binding those who use them down as infants in the spirit.
+At best it's just disconnected psychological release; at worst, demonic activity.

 Q. So our stand remains unchanged?

 A. It must do, mustn't it?
-We don't need the "high-voltage religion" of the charismatics (as Stendahl calls it).
-We can express our praise for God in so many ways -- losing control in one almighty gush of emotional outpouring and disconnected blabbering is not God's way -- self-control permeates the whole Christian religion.
-On the other day I was in a Pentecostal household administering a blessing to a sick lady.
-My Pentecostal friend reflexly began shouting "hallelujahs" as I prayed to such an extent that I couldn't even hear myself think.
-I had to shout in order hear myself -- and that's another problem -- Pentecostalism is loud and noisy -- it has to be, otherwise no-one can hear themselves!!
+We don't need the 'high-voltage religion' of the charismatics (as Stendahl calls it).
+We can express our praise for Elohim (God) in so many ways - losing control in one almighty gush of emotional outpouring and disconnected blabbering is not Yahweh's way - self-control permeates the whole Messianic/Christian faith.
+Tthe other day I was in a Pentecostal household administering a blessing to a sick lady.
+My Pentecostal friend reflexly began shouting 'hallelujahs' as I prayed to such an extent that I couldn't even hear myself think.
+I had to shout in order hear myself - and that's another problem - Pentecostalism is loud and noisy - it has to be, otherwise no-one can hear themselves!!

-On the other hand, we are not "anti-charismatic" -- in fact, we claim to be charismatic Christians too.
-Those churches that have suppressed charismatic manifestations often argue that the biblical phenomena were given to the early church for its breakthrough period, that once the truth was established, such "primitive" things were no longer needed.
+On the other hand, we are not 'anti-charismatic' - in fact, we claim to be charismatic believers too.
+Those churches that have suppressed charismatic manifestations (cessationists) often argue that the biblical phenomena were given to the early assemblies (churches) for its breakthrough period, that once the emet (truth) was established, such 'primitive' things were no longer needed.
 Such reasoning, which is nowhere backed up by Scripture, has a defensive ring.
-The defensiveness is one of embarrassment, either for the absence of what the Bible describes as part of the full Christian experience, or for what "enlightened" Christians perceive as unsavoury and primitive in the annals of our tradition.
+The defensiveness is one of embarrassment, either for the absence of what the Bible describes as part of the full Christian/Messianic experience, or for what 'enlightened' believers perceive as unsavoury and primitive in the annals of our tradition.

 A. It's a question we must honestly face.
-Believe me, I have tried hard to open up to the Pentecostal Church Spirit -- many times, but each time a voice tells me, "No, this is not the Way of the Lord."
-I must obey both my inner conscience and, more importantly, what the Word says.
-I long to have the gift of tongues, not because I want to have an ecstatic experience for myself, but so that I can preach the Gospel in foreign tongues and reveal the glory of God.
+Believe me, I have tried hard to open up to the Pentecostal Church spirit - many times, but each time a voice tells me, "No, this is not the Way of Yahweh."
+I must obey both my inner conscience and, more importantly, what the Davar (Word) says.
+I long to have the gift of tongues, not because I want to have an ecstatic experience for myself, but so that I can preach the Besorah (Gospel) in foreign languages and reveal the glory of Elohim (God) to unbelievers.

 And I would like to make another observation.
 I don't think people can live healthily with a high-voltage religious experience over a long period of time.
 While I reject the breakthrough argument on the plane of institutional history, I am very sympathetic to it when applied to individual history.